Sabantuy: Calendar of the festival

 Sabantuylar do not have a set date.
 The festivities take place approximately from June 15 to July 1, and usually fall on a Sunday.
 Initially, Sabantuylar are arranged in villages, followed by Sabantuylar in rural districts, and the final ones taking place in major cities.
 The last Sabantuy is held in Kazan, the capital of Tatarstan.
 A similar schedule is applied for Akatuy in Chuvashia and Habantuy in Bashkortostan.

 In the last few years the Russian government arranged federal Sabantuylar in Moscow.
 Many cities in Europe and Asia that have major Tatar diasporas, such as Moscow, Saint Petersburg, Tallinn, Prague, Istanbul, Kyiv and Tashkent, also hold Sabantuylar.

 Today Sabantuy can be characterized as an international festival attracting many people of various ethnicities who participate in Sabantuylar, both in Tatarstan, and all over the world.

 Political traditions

 Sabantuy is a symbol of Tatarstan.
 This is why every Russian president visiting the republic takes part in the Sabantuy held in Kazan.
 During his visit to Kazan in the mid-1990s Boris Yeltsin became the center of attention at a Sabantuy when he took part in a traditional competition in which the participants try to crash a clay pot while being blindfolded.
 Vladimir Putin took part in a humorous competition during which he tried to dip his face into a jar full of sour milk in order to fish out a coin without using his hands.

-In China, Sabantuy listed as a national intangible cultural heritage.
+In China, Sabantuy is listed as a national intangible cultural heritage.